-I am an associate member of the Society for Children’s Book Writers and Illustrators (SCBWI) and friend member of the Canadian Society of Children’s Authors, Illustrators and Performers (CANSCAIP).
+I write hopeful, inspired by real-life adventure stories about animals on the brink of extinction and eco-nonfiction for tweens and teens.
+I am an active associate member of the Society for Children’s Book Writers and Illustrators (SCBWI) and the Canadian Society of Children’s Authors, Illustrators and Performers (CANSCAIP).

 There is nothing like getting up-close and personal with a wonderfully unusual animal to experience the magic of our natural world.

 Planting a pollinator garden in a schoolyard is a fun, easy activity that can help increase numbers of endangered pollinator species.